The Watcher: Loving, Non-Judgmental Awareness

 ‘The Watcher’ copyright Len Satov 2001-2016 revised

-(1) I’d be remiss if I did not mention that Len introduced me to the Ascension scenario.
+(1) I’d be remiss if I did not mention that Len introduced me to the Ascension scenario (and to Linda Dillon!).
 Len offers workshops and counselling along human growth and Ascension lines.